 Arunabh Ghosh is a historian of modern China, with research and teaching interests in social and economic history, history of science and statecraft, transnational history, and China-India history.

 Ghosh’s first book, entitled Making it Count: Statistics and Statecraft in the early People's Republic of China, is forthcoming from Princeton University Press (March 2020).
 The book investigates how the early PRC state built statistical capacity to know the nation through numbers.
 He has conducted research for the book in Beijing, Guangzhou, New Delhi, and Kolkata, and his work has been supported by grants and fellowships from the Andrew F. Mellon Foundation, the American Council of Learned Societies, the Social Science Research Council, and Columbia University.
 His work has appeared in the Journal of Asian Studies, Osiris, BJHS Themes, EASTS, and the PRC History Review.

 Ghosh's graduate offerings include seminars and pro-seminars on different aspects of twentieth century Chinese history and Asian environmental history.
 He also offers examination fields in Modern Chinese History.
-At the undergraduate level, he regularly offers a survey lecture on Modern China (1894-Present) and has taught a conference course that investigates various large-scale technological and social engineering projects in post-imperial China and on the economic history of modern China.
+At the undergraduate level, he regularly offers a survey lecture on Modern China (1894-Present) and has conference courses on large-scale technological and social engineering projects in post-imperial China and on the economic history of modern China.